flameskyofficial/FlameSky/README.md

 The FlameSky project's goals are:
 1. Create a browser that is advanced, and meets modern standards
-2. Create a browser with a native anti porn feature, and parental control feature
+2. Create a browser with a native anti porn feature (optional), and parental control feature
 3. Create a browser which will be have solutions to the needs other browsers do not meet.
 4. A browser that is well equipped with useful tools which will help users.
 5. A browser which is user-centric.